openworm/owmeta/docs/contexts.rst

 Background
 ----------
-Contexts were introduced to PyOpenWorm (POW) as a generic tool for grouping statements.
+Contexts were introduced to owmeta as a generic tool for grouping statements.
 We need to group statements to make statements about statements like "Who made these statements?" or "When were these statements made?".
 That's the main usage.
 Beyond that, we need a way to share statements.
 Contexts have identifiers by which we can naturally refer to contexts from other contexts.

-POW need a way to represent contexts with the existing statement form.
+owmeta needs a way to represent contexts with the existing statement form.
 Other alternatives were considered, such as using Python's context managers, but I (Mark) also wanted a way to put statements in a context that could also be carried with the subject of the statement.
 Using the `wrapt <wrapt_>`_